drufball/yosai/_drafts/the-tree.md

 # Remorse
 _The angry bite of steel, felt for the first time.
 Burning a line along his cheek._

-_The sense of dread as Bird warned of new intruders.
-Bear standing painfully, determined despite her unhealed wounds._
+_Dread as Bird warned of new intruders.
+Bear rising painfully, determined despite her unhealed wounds._

-_That first primal triumph as he knelt over a man's hateful face, choking the life from him.
-His fury quickly evaporating as he turned and puked in disgust._
+_Primal triumph as he knelt over a man's hateful face, choking the life from him.
+Fury quickly evaporating as he turned and puked in disgust._

-_The weariness in his bones, and muscles, and bruises.
+_Weariness in his bones.
+And muscles.
+And bruises.
 Rising each day preparing for the worst..._

 <br />